Chad-Mowbray/certs/README.md

 ##### Part II
 <b>Note: For this one you need to tell Chrome to relax.  chrome://flags/#allow-insecure-localhost</b>

 So far so good.
 Now we are going to fix things.
-Instead of an HTTP server, we are going to make an HTTPS server.
+We're going to turn our HTTP into an HTTPS server.
+You shouldn't have to change too much.
 In order to do that you'll need to get yourself a certificate (a public/private key pair).
 I think there was a command for doing just that somewhere in the lesson.

 Once you get it working, unleash your wire sniffer and see if you can capture the credentials.